 The transfer of a property from one party to another is a legal transaction that must be documented in writing to protect the involved parties.
 To do so, a general warranty deed is used.
 The deed should be detailed to ensure it covers all the relevant information about the transaction.
 Traditionally, it ensures that full ownership of the property is transferred from the seller (grantor) to the buyer (grantee).

-The general warranty deed warrants that the grantor has full ownership of the title and is legally allowed to transfer ownership and that the property and its title are free of any legal encumbrances.
+This deed warrants that the grantor has full ownership of the title and is legally allowed to transfer ownership and that the property and its title are free of any legal encumbrances.
 To ensure the deed is legally binding and uses the appropriate legalese, it is best to have an attorney review the document before it is filed.
 The deed is used for residential and commercial transactions of real property.

 What is a General Warranty Deed